xfortisfye/GCCF/03-lab.md

 - [x] All of them

 ----
-# Cloud Functions - Qwikstart - Command Line
+# Lab 03-03: Cloud Functions - Qwikstart - Command Line

 ## Overview
 Cloud Functions (SaaS) is a serverless execution environment for building and connecting cloud services.
 With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
 Your Cloud Function is triggered when an event being watched is fired.
 Your code executes in a fully managed environment.
 There is no need to provision any infrastructure or worry about managing any servers.